 Rapidly Increasing Magnetization (RIM) Waveforms

 The amplification of turn shorts is seen almost equally in all rotor coils, so we can get confirmation of turn shorts from Coil 1 to the largest coil in RIM waveforms.
 In addition, the amplified indications are seen equally well in both the leading and lagging coil slots.
-Therefore, we often display RIM waveforms with All Slot Overlay Graphs.
-Since the amplification of turn shorts in RIM waveforms requires large induced counter-currents in the bypassed turns, the technique will not amplify false turn short indications.
+Therefore, we often display RIM waveforms using the All Slot Overlay Graphs.
+Since the amplification of turn shorts in RIM waveforms requires the large induced counter-currents in the bypassed turns, the technique will not amplify false turn short indications.

 RIM waveforms cannot be used to quantify the number of shorts that are in a coil, but they provide strong confirmation of the shorts seen in the on-line data.

 RIM waveforms are especially valuable when dealing with symmetrical turn shorts.
 Symmetrical shorts are when the same coil on each pole has the same number of shorts.
-Since the peak heights are similarly affected, symmetrical shorts are much more difficult to detect.
+Since the peak heights being compared are similarly affected, symmetrical shorts are much more difficult to detect.
 However, the strong amplification of the turn short indications in RIM waveforms can make symmetrical turn short conditions obvious.

 The Generatortech software automatically records RIM waveforms during the initial excitation period.